MicrosoftDocs/azure-docs/articles/iot-central/core/quick-deploy-iot-central.md

 ---
-title: Create an Azure IoT Central application | Microsoft Docs
+title: Quickstart - Create an Azure IoT Central application | Microsoft Docs
-description: Create a new Azure IoT Central application.
+description: Quickstart - Create a new Azure IoT Central application.
 Create the application using either the free pricing plan or one of the standard pricing plans.
 author: viv-liu
 ms.author: viviali
 ms.date: 07/30/2020